emotion-js/emotion/packages/eslint-plugin-emotion/README.md

 ## Emotion 10 codemods

 The Emotion 10 codemods are contained in this package.
-To use enable the rules shown below.
+To use them, enable the rules shown below.
 Keeping these rules after migrating is also useful to have `jsx` from `@emotion/core` automatically imported when the css prop is used and other such things.
 You may also want to not enable certain rules while you are migrating, such the `no-vanilla` rule.

 ```json
 {